-The statute governing the consent hearing denies Cullen the opportunity to confront and cross examine his accuser, in violation of his rights under the Sixth and Fourteenth Amendments "to be confronted with the witnesses against him."
-US Const Am VI.7 In Crawford v Washington, the Supreme Court held that the Confrontation Clause of the Sixth Amendment applies to any "testimonial statements" offered against a defendant.
-541 US 36; 124 S Ct 1354; 158 L Ed 2d 177 (2004).
 During Cullen's consent hearing, the victim was permitted to submit an unsworn statement to the court.
 Her statement led to the determination that the sexual conduct was not consensual, requiring that Cullen register as a sex offender under the Act.
 She was not present for cross-examination, denying Cullen the opportunity to "ensure the reliability of the evidence against [him] by subjecting it to rigorous testing in the context of an adversary proceeding before the trier of fact."
-Maryland v Craig, 497 US 836, 845; 110 S Ct 3157; 111 L Ed 2d 666 (1990).
+Maryland v.
+Craig, 497 U.S. 836, 845 (1990).
 This inability to test the reliability of her testimony made it nearly impossible for Cullen to meet his burden of proving consent.
-Since the sole issue at this hearing is the victim's consent, stripping the defendant of any opportunity to test the victim's credibility renders the hearing little more than a kangaroo court.
-Indeed, this crippling of the defendant contravenes the very principles which undergird the Sixth Amendment: the elimination of prejudice against the defendant; the preclusion of statements which cannot be corroborated; and the presumption of innocence.
+Since the sole issue at this hearing is the victim's consent, stripping the defendant of any opportunity to test the victim's credibility renders the hearing little more than an empty exercise.
+Indeed, this crippling of the defendant contravenes the very principles which undergird the Sixth Amendment-the elimination of prejudice against the defendant; the preclusion of statements which cannot be corroborated; and the presumption of innocence.